 The following image is a simplified illustration of how objects are discovered and monitored.

 The administrator configures Operations Manager to search for computers to manage.
-For more information about discovering computers, see Agent deployment planning.
+For more information about discovering computers, see Managing Discovery and Agents.

 Computers that meet the specified criteria and are not already managed are identified.